 *We may receive several applications for the same companion, however, we do not base approval on the order in which the applications are received.
 We review each application thoroughly to determine the best fit for the companion and the potential adopter.
 Your submission of an Adoption Application is not a guarantee of adoption for that companion and we reserve the right to decline any application for any reason.

 Getting Your New Companion from His/Her Foster Home to Their New Home

-Sea Dog Rescue provides transportation, at no extra charge, for all of our dogs from their foster home to their new forever home, no matter the distance, via ground or air transport.
-A Sea Dog Rescue representative will always deliver your new family member to his or her new home with all necessary vet records and travel documents.
+Sea Dog Rescue may be able to provide transportation, at no extra charge, for our dogs from their foster home to their new forever home, no matter the distance, via ground or air transport.
+A Sea Dog Rescue representative will deliver your new family member to his or her new home with all necessary vet records and travel documents.

 Adoption fees vary for each individual companion and are based on variables such as the routine veterinary care required prior to adoption, medical conditions that require specialty veterinary care, medical conditions that require extended treatment, and age of the companion.
 Adoption fees are payable by personal check, bank check or cash; if paying by check, please make it payable to "Sea Dog Rescue".